KDLH: News operation

-While operating its own news department, KDLH was the last of the big three stations in Duluth to have a weeknight 5 o'clock broadcast.
+While operating its own news department, KDLH was the last of the big three stations in Duluth to have a weekday 5 p.m. broadcast.
 It aired Judge Judy in the time slot instead.
 In 2004, it debuted a 5 p.m. show that featured anchor Amy Rutledge and meteorologist Phil Johnson.
 This was replaced along with its 6 o'clock show with the current one at 5:30 when KDLH merged with KBJR in March 2005.
 Jeopardy! has since reclaimed the 5 o'clock spot on channel 3 and the CBS Evening News airs at 6.

 After the buyout, the station had its news department closed and merged with KBJR.
 To maintain a separate identity, there were some channel 6 personalities that were also seen on KDLH.
 However, due to KBJR's existing newscasts, not all of that station's personnel were seen on channel 3.

 KDLH's Northland's NewsCenter at 5:30 had been anchored by Pat Kelly who was the only channel 3 news team member remaining after the KDLH sellout.
-Its weeknight 10 o'clock newscast, which continues to be a separate production, was known as Northland's NewsCenter Express and consisted of a ten-minute news "capsule".
+Its weeknight 10 p.m. newscast, which continues to be a separate production, was known as Northland's NewsCenter Express and consisted of a ten-minute news "capsule".
 The other 25 minutes was a Seinfeld rerun.
 After thirteen months of mediocre ratings, KDLH changed the 10 o'clock show to the traditional 35 minutes and re-branded it to Northland's NewsCenter Tonight.

 KDLH and KBJR began broadcasting their local newscasts in 16:9 widescreen on May 4, 2009.
 They were the first television stations in the market to do so.
 Although not true high definition, the format matches the ratio of HD televisions.
 As of November, this station has now begun to brand its separate weeknight shows as KDLH 3 News.
 These broadcasts air from a secondary set.
 On January 11, 2010, KDLH began airing the area's only weeknight 6:30 newscast.

-In the fall of 2014, KDLH 3 partnered with Midwest Communications' station KDAL-AM to produce a unique simulcast broadcast airing KDAL-AM's Cadigan and Kelly.
-KDLH 3 installed cameras and switching gear so each member of the KDAL team could be seen on air.
+In the fall of 2014, KDLH partnered with KDAL radio (now owned by Midwest Communications) to produce a unique simulcast broadcast airing KDAL's Cadigan and Kelly.
+KDLH installed cameras and switching gear so each member of the KDAL team could be seen on air.

 KDLH's intellectual unit was re-located to KBJR-DT2 on August 1, 2016.